 I am learning the dizzying trust the thread learns to feel when the needle leaps out from the cloth again and again.

-Here two weeks away from two years of porous living, slowly learning to track the animating questions home to their weird heart, sometimes finding precious zero in the storm and other times senselessly jumping up and down in the tiny rowboat because it just hurts to see the sea so calm when somewhere someone is sinking and somewhere someone is waking up, we ride out this gift of a life in our weathered canvas home.
+Here two weeks away from two years of porous living, slowly learning to track the animating questions home to their weird heart, sometimes finding precious peace in the storm and other times senselessly jumping up and down in the rowboat because it’s so confusing to see the sea so calm when somewhere so many are sinking and somewhere so many are dragging their battered courage onto the soft breast of shore, I ride out this gnarled gift of a life in our weathered canvas home.